Does The Fertility Center require a referral to schedule an appointment?

 What are the side effects of the medications?

-Does your office provide my medications?
+Does The Fertility Center provide my medications?

 Will the fertility drugs cause me to have a multiple birth?